Manuals

 E.g. an Apple iPhone connected via USB to your MAC can automatically set the primary network to this USB iPhone connection instead of the default Ethernet port.

-5 Check in Device Info
+Step 5 | Check in Device Info

-In Dante Controller we usually search for devices in the Routing view.
+In Dante Controller, we usually search for devices in the Routing view.

 Go to Device Info.
-If e.g. your KLANG:fabrik’s Dante module was configured for Dante Redundancy this might cause the device to not show up.
+If e.g. your KLANG:fabrik’s Dante module was configured for Dante Redundancy, this might cause the device to not show up.

-6 Discover the Dante Module’s IP Address
+Step 6 | Discover the Dante Module’s IP Address

 Instructional Video – Fastest Recovery